fededinah/Sentinel/README.md

+# English

+# Maritime Monitoring and Transport Project in the Tuscan Archipelago

+The project, initiated in 2020 by the startup Fuds Delivery Drone srl and later evolved into the company Codesy Software srls, represents a significant innovation in maritime monitoring and transport in the Tuscan archipelago.

+## Development and Objectives

+The project aims to standardize monitoring and autonomous transport operations using VTOL (Vertical Take-Off and Landing) aircraft with a 4+1 configuration.
+The primary objective is to demonstrate the effectiveness of our drones in providing quick and efficient services in the archipelago, thereby improving maritime logistics and safety.

+## Experiments and Results

+### Livorno-Gorgona Crossing (33km traveled) - (2021)

+In 2021, the project conducted a series of experiments, including the crossing between Livorno and the island of Gorgona.
+These tests confirmed that VTOL drones are capable of covering long distances in short times, operating completely autonomously.

+### Livorno-Capraia Crossing (70km traveled) - (2024)

+Subsequently, in 2024, further tests were conducted between Livorno and the island of Capraia.
+Again, the drones demonstrated their ability to operate effectively under variable conditions, solidifying their utility for the entire archipelago.

+## Operation and Capabilities

+The 4+1 configuration VTOL aircraft are equipped with:

+- **Multispectral cameras**: For detailed monitoring of the maritime area and islands.
+- **Active tracking systems**: To follow and monitor specific targets in real time.
+- **Complete autonomy**: From take-off to landing, without the need for continuous manual intervention.

+The operator simply needs to select the type of mission and the point of interest, after which the drone autonomously performs all necessary operations.

+## Innovation and Impact

+With operational bases installed on each island of the archipelago, the drones can reach any point in a few minutes, conducting transport or monitoring efficiently.
+This project not only improves maritime logistics management but also reduces response times and increases the safety of port operations.

+### Future Developments

+The integration of further advanced technologies, such as artificial intelligence for predictive analysis, is planned to further enhance the operational capabilities of the drones, making this project a model of innovation in the maritime sector on an international level.

+(To view videos of the operations carried out, please contact: federico@codesysoftware.com)

+# Italiano

 # Progetto di Monitoraggio e Trasporto Marittimo nell'Arcipelago Toscano

 Il progetto, avviato nel 2020 dalla startup Fuds Delivery Drone srl e successivamente evoluto nell'azienda Codesy Software srls, rappresenta un'importante innovazione nel monitoraggio e trasporto marittimo presso l'arcipelago toscano.